vk-cs/docs-public/docs/en/main/base/k8s/k8s-addons/k8s-backups/k8s-backups.md

 Every Velero operation — on-demand backup, scheduled backup, restore from backup - is a custom resource defined using Custom Resource Definition.
 Velero also contains its own controllers for tracking backup operations.

 Velero is ideal for a disaster recovery plan and for preparing a Kubernetes cluster for an upgrade by taking snapshots of the state of the cluster resources.
-In this scenario, we will install and configure Velero to interact with the Kubernetes cluster on VK Cloud Solutions and make a backup of the namespace with all content to the VK Cloud Storage S3 cloud storage using the Openstack plugin.
+In this scenario, we will install and configure Velero to interact with the Kubernetes cluster on VK Cloud and make a backup of the namespace with all content to the VK Cloud Storage S3 cloud storage using the Openstack plugin.

 ## Installing Velero client